lostintangent/gistpad-mcp/README.md

 - `add_gist_comment` - Add a new comment to a gist.
 - `delete_gist_comment` - Delete a comment from a gist.

+<u>Unsupported/future enhancements:</u>

+- Firing a notification when gists are added/updated/deleted
+- Exposing the daily tasks and overdue status as tool context

 ## 📁 Included resources

-In addition to the above tools, the GistPad MCP server also exposes your gists as resources (using the `gist:///` URI scheme), which allows supporting clients to read them without requiring tool execution.
+In addition to the above tools, the GistPad MCP server also exposes your gists as resources (using the `gist:///` URI scheme), which allows clients to read them without requiring tool execution.

+<u>Unsupported/future enhancements:</u>

+- Firing a notification when gists are added/updated/deleted
+- Exposing archived/starred gists as resources
+- Allowing clients to subscribe to updates for specific gists